 It is college-level coursework (not remedial or developmental).

-How such credit transfers will be based on an individual evaluation of the coursework to determine whether the course is equivalent to a Purdue course.
+How credit transfers will be based on whether the course is equivalent to a Purdue course.

-As admitted students register for Purdue courses, their academic advisor works with them to determine whether the credit satisfies specific curriculum requirements within their plan of study.
+When you register for Purdue courses, your academic advisor will work with you to determine whether your transfer credit satisfies specific curriculum requirements for your plan of study.

-There is no limit on the number of credits that can transfer to Purdue.
-However, to receive a Purdue degree, students must complete at least 32 Purdue credit hours of upper-division courses as part of the requirements for the plan of study.
+There is no limit on the number of credits you can transfer to Purdue.
+However, to receive a Purdue degree, you must complete at least 32 Purdue credit hours of upper-division courses as part of the requirements for the plan of study.
 Only credit transfers; grades do not.

-Students can receive college credit for active duty military service by submitting a copy of their DD214 (or an LES, if still on active duty), preferably with their application for admission.
+You can receive college credit for active duty military service by submitting a copy of your DD214 (or an LES, if still on active duty), preferably with you application for admission.
 This copy isn't required for admission evaluation but is necessary for credit consideration and consideration for other benefits such as reduced fees based on military service.
-Military training programs are not evaluated for transfer credit, but service members who have completed credit-by-exam programs such as CLEP (College Board), DSST, or UExcel (Excelsior College) may be eligible for credit.
+Military training programs are not evaluated for transfer credit, but credit-by-exam programs such as CLEP (College Board), DSST, or UExcel (Excelsior College) may be eligible for credit.

 Only official transcripts will be accepted for credit evaluation purposes.
-Transcripts that are scanned or emailed by the student are not considered official and will not be accepted.
+We do not accept transcripts that have been scanned or emailed.

 Check with your university's registrar or records office about sending official transcripts to Purdue electronically (Parchment/Avow or National Student Clearinghouse, for example).

-Use email@example.com electronic transcript services that require a recipient email address.
+Use firstname.lastname@example.org for electronic transcript services that require a recipient email address.